BARNABIT4/SandwichBot/README.md

 ## Bundled modules

 Each module has detailed instructions inside their own files.
-Take a look at them for further details on how to use. there is also some i have added that are 3DS specific, they just output text. all of the emote"gif" commands require nitro and/or being in my gotbrew server. the kappa command also requires you to be in [Thonk-Collection](https://discord.gg/DBK2sAK)
+Take a look at them for further details on how to use. there is also some i have added that are 3DS specific, they just output text. all of the emote"gif" commands require nitro and/or being in my servers. the kappa command also requires you to be in [Thonk-Collection](https://discord.gg/DBK2sAK)

 - `emote [emote]`
   Shows information about a custom emote.

-- `eyes`
-  A module that edits a message to add the effect of animated eyes.
-You probably should update the emoji name if you're not in my gotbrew server .

 - `flip <this is amazing>`
   sllɐqǝzɐɯɐ sı sıɥʇ